 where $\mathfrak{I}$ is an integral transform which oscillates like $n^{i K}$ with respect to $n$, and the character sum is given by

 In the next step we apply the Cauchy inequality in the $n$-sum to get rid of the coefficients $A(1,n)$ and we arrive at the following expression

 where we seek to save $T^{3}/K$ plus little more.
-Opening the absolutely value square we apply the Poisson summation formula on the $n$-sum.
+Opening the absolute value square we apply the Poisson summation formula to the $n$-sum.
 In the zero frequency we save $Q^{3} T^{2}/T^{3}$ which is satisfactory if

 or equivalently $K < T$.
 In the non-zero frequency we save

 which is sufficient if

 i.e., $K > T^{1/2}$.
 Thus we get the following restriction on the choice of $K$